 Broadband energy is created by the interaction of turbulence with the leading and trailing edges.
 Turbulence leading-edge interaction noise is dominated by the spectrum of the inflow turbulence in the atmospheric boundary layer.
-The peak energy (Wagner et al. 1996) for this type of noise is contained at a frequency with St = 16.6, h is hub height, V{tip} is the rotor tip speed and R is blade radius.
-Using the wind turbine described above and by Oerlemans and Schepers (2009), it can be expected that peak energy will occur at approximately 18 Hz.
+The peak energy [3] for this type of noise is contained at a frequency where the Strouhal number is St = 16.6, h is hub height, $V{tip}$ is the rotor tip speed and R is the blade radius.
+Using the wind turbine of Oerlemans and Schepers [11], it can be expected that peak energy will occur at approximately 18 Hz.